Wasserstein Adversarial Regularization (WAR) on label noise: Conclusion and discussion

 \subsubsection{Clothing 1M dataset}

 Regarding the training procedure for the Clothing1M dataset we give the following details.
 Data pre-processing includes resizing the image to 256 x 256, center cropping a 224 x 224 patch from the resized image, and performing mean subtraction.
-We used a batch size of 32 and learning rate of 0.0008 to update the network with SGD optimizer with a momentum of 0.9.
-The learning rate is divided by 10 after 3 epochs (5 epochs in total).
+We used a batch size of 64 and learning rate of 0.002 to update the network with Stochastic Gradient Descent (SGD) optimizer with a momentum of 0.9, and weight decay of 0.001.
+The learning rate is divided by 10 after 5 epochs (10 epochs in total).
+We set $\varepsilon=0.5$ and divided by 10 (after 5 epochs) when the training loss is not decreasing.
+For \cite{pencil2019}, the first stage was for three epochs with step size of $2e^{-3}$, the second for 6 epochs with step size $2e^{-4}$, and the last stage was for 6 epochs with step size $2e^{-5}$.
+For JoCoR \cite{jocor2020}, we got better results by setting the learning rates as follows: we use the step size $2e^{-3}$ for the three first epochs, then we divided it by 10 for 6 epochs and finally used $2e^{-5}$ for the remaining 6 epochs.